Millie Polimac

 Profile

-Millie is an experienced barrister in property, immigration and employment law.
+Millie is an experienced barrister in public, property and employment law.
 She has a particular interest in litigation with an EU law angle, having worked as a référendaire to the Finnish Advocate General at the Court of Justice of the European Union for 2 years.

 She is regularly instructed as sole counsel in applications, trials and appeals in a range of courts from the Court of Appeal to the specialist tribunals.